johan162/hpdf_table/docs/ErrorHandling.md

 ```

 It is then up to the application code to decide how to handle the error.
 To simplify the handling of core HPDF error the
-library also offer a convinience function to translate the Haru library error code into a human readable string.
+library also offer a convenience function to translate the Haru library error code into a human-readable string.
 This function
 is

 ```c